 About Nipah Virus

-Nipah virus (NiV) is a bat-borne virus; it is known as Nipah henipavirus in the scientific language.
+Nipah virus (NiV) is a bat-borne virus known as Nipah henipavirus in the scientific language.
 It is known to cause Nipah virus infection in animals and humans.
 It causes a dangerous disease that comes with a high mortality rate.
 It has affected most parts of south and Southeast Asia.

-According to our research, we have found that the animal host reservoir that harbors it is the fruit bat, also known as the flying fox.
+Our research found that the animal host reservoir that harbors is the fruit bat, also known as the flying fox.
 These bats can transmit it to people or other animals like pigs, cows, etc. Once the animals are infected, people can also get it from their body fluids, for example, urine, saliva, and blood.
-This transmission of the virus is also known as a spillover event, a situation where the viruses can spread from one species to another.
+This transmission of the virus is also known as a spillover event, where the viruses can spread from one species to another.
 The infection caused by the Nipah virus can be mild to severe, with death occurring in 40 to 70% of the cases.

 How Is It Transmitted?

-The spread of the Nipah virus (NiV) can happen due to consuming food products contaminated by infected animals’ body fluid; for example, fruit contaminated by infected bats.
+The Nipah virus (NiV) spread can happen due to consuming food products contaminated by infected animals’ body fluid; for example, fruit contaminated by infected bats.

 Symptoms of NiV

 There are both mild and severe symptoms of NiV that include encephalitis, a disease that causes swelling of the brain and can lead to death.
 The signs and symptoms of NiV appear in 4 to 14 days after exposure to it.
-The illness from it also causes 3 to 14 days of headache and fever, along with the signs of cough, sore throat, and difficulty in breathing.
+It also causes 3 to 14 days of headache and fever, along with the signs of cough, sore throat, and difficulty in breathing.

 With encephalitis, other symptoms also may follow, like disorientation, mental confusion, and drowsiness that progress with coma within 24 to 48 hours.
 Some other mild and severe symptoms associated with it are mentioned below.